hengchu/fuzzi-model/Overview.md

 that the program is expected to be `1.0` differentially private.
 The parameter `500` asks the testing framework to use 500 sampled concrete execution traces to generate SMT formulas that will be checked by Z3 as evidence of differential privacy.
+The `realToFrac` function is a Haskell's standard library that performs numeric type casting.
+In this example, the two calls to `realToFrac` convert the input `Double` values into values suitable for concrete and symbolic execution, respectively.

 Finally, the last argument tuple passed to `expectDP` are `countPassedDP` applied to the `left` and `right` projections of the pair of similar bag list inputs.

-We can run this test in the `ghci` session by running the command
+We can run this test in the `ghci` session by running the command.
+The `bagListSmall` function comes from `Data.Fuzzi.NeighborGen`, and is a utility function that defines a generator for small lists.
+Here, we ask the generator to produce small lists whose values are between `40` and `80`, and lists are considered similar if at most `1` element needs to be removed/added to make the two identical.
 ```ghci
 > :r
 > quickCheckWith stdArgs{maxSuccess = 20} $ forAll (bagListSmall (40, 80) 1) countPassedDPPrivacyTest